 This site is a compendium of my (IskatuMesk's) public content including my video media, written media, resources, and links to my few outlets.

 First and foremost: my content is often highly politically incorrect.
 I make no effort to censor myself, conform to mainstream points of view or soften my opinions for publication.
+I use coarse and crude language in great abundance.
 If you are easily offended I highly recommend against pursuing any of my content.
 Viewer rearsore may occur.
+My commentary is predominantly satire, but I treat the subjects of quality and self-improvement extremely seriously.

 This site is a perpetual work-in-progress, and many sections are incomplete or remain to be added.